 The President’s Emergency Plan for Aids Relief (PEPFAR) is an historic global program to provide treatment, prevention and care for people living with or affected by HIV/AIDS.
 In Uganda, the PEPFAR program is implemented by five U.S. Government agencies, which include the Centers for Disease Control and Prevention, Department of Defense, Department of State, Peace Corps, and the United States Agency for International Development.
 The PEPFAR program in Uganda provides treatment, reduces HIV infections, and provides care and support for many Ugandans.

-The PEPFAR Community Grants Program, using PEPFAR funds, seeks to assist communities and local Ugandan organizations with small-scale development projects to provide care and support to people living with HIV/AIDS (PHA) and orphans and other vulnerable children (OVC).
+The PEPFAR Community Grants Program, using PEPFAR funds, seeks to assist communities and local Ugandan organizations with small-scale development projects to provide care and support to people key populations (KPs)and orphans and other vulnerable children (OVC).
 PEPFAR Community Grants are not funds available to private profit-making activities or foreign based organizations.

 The American Embassy’s Small Grants Coordinators conduct preliminary reviews and select a shortlist of applicants based on the following selection criteria:

-• the target number of OVC and/or PHA who will benefit from the funding
+- The target number of OVC and/or KP who will benefit from the funding;